-- The District adopted a 2021-2022 budget totaling \$88,249,546 and the real estate tax millage increased by 4.28% to 18.03 mills.
-Expenditures are expected to increase due to the rising number of charter and cyber school students.
-Increases in expenditures due to COVID-19 in part will be funded with one-time pass-through Federal funding.
-Other federal and state funding had modest increases as well. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association was renewed during 2020-2021 and will expire at the conclusion of the 2024-2025 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2022-2023 school year. - The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - The District is continuously evaluating its buildings and facilities in an effort to prioritize capital projects in conjunction with the development of District-wide capital improvement plan and to best meet the needs of the District's projected future enrollment. - In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
+- The District adopted a 2022-2023 budget totaling \$83,960,765 and the real estate tax millage remained at 18.03 mills.
+The 2022-2023 budget includes the effect of multiple teachers taking advantage of a one-time early retirement incentive, which will save the District approximately \$3 million by not replacing them. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association was renewed during 2020-2021 and will expire at the conclusion of the 2024-2025 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2022-2023 school year.

+- The volatility of special education and charter school expenses continue to be a concern in terms of planning and forecasting of future expenditures. - The District is continuously evaluating its buildings and facilities in an effort to prioritize capital projects in conjunction with the development of District-wide capital improvement plan and to best meet the needs of the District's projected future enrollment.

+The District has closed the Schuyler Avenue Elementary School in Kingston for the 2022-2023 school year due to budget considerations and the cost of significant improvements that need to be made to make the aging facility safe for students.
+Approximately 2022 students will be reassigned to other elementary school buildings for the 2022-2023 school year.

+In 2006, Act 1 was passed which repealed Act 72, which provides taxpayer relief through gambling revenues generated at the State level.
 The intent of this legislation is to provide a mechanism to relieve the burden of funding public education from property owners.
 This new legislation has put a "ceiling" on the percentage increase of local real estate taxes that can be levied year-to-year in order to balance the school district budget.